 We now offer library cards with 16-point font so it is easier to read your account number.

 Uses a camera and a screen or monitor to magnify images and text.
-A CCTV will magnify small print that you find on newspapers, pill bottles, food items, and will also magnify photos, three-dimensional objects and more.
-A CCTV can magnify images up to 70 times their original size, making even the smallest items easy to see.
+These machines will magnify small print that you find on newspapers, pill bottles, food items, and will also magnify photos, three-dimensional objects and more.
+Images can be magnified up to 70 times their original size, making even the smallest items easy to see.

 Read, write, or engage in your favorite hobby

 Topaz by Freedom Scientific - 22 inch screen desktop video magnifier

 Merlin - 24 inch screen LCD desktop video magnifier

 The California State Library loans braille, cassette, and digital talking books, magazines, and playback equipment to Northern Californians who cannot read standard print due to visual or physical limitations.

 All community libraries have applications for patrons to register with the California State Library Braille and Talking Book Library to have tapes and equipment made available to them.
 You can also download the application here.